-Occasionally, I pull up the web traffic data for the blog to see which search terms are leading people here.
+Occasionally I pull up the web traffic data for the blog to see which search terms are leading people here.
 It turns out that a bunch of you stumble onto the blog each month looking for “dividend millionaires”.
 Now, I confess I don’t know exactly what a dividend millionaire is, though it sounds pretty cool.
-Anyway, searching for that term leads people to the story of Ronald Read.
-This was the humble janitor and handyman who built a fortune through long-term investing.
+Anyway, searching for that term leads people to the story of Ronald Read, the humble janitor and handyman who built a fortune through long-term investing.
 Since Ronald’s story seems to be so popular, let’s check out another one – that of Anne Scheiber.

 Born in 1893 in Brooklyn, New York, Anne lived an extremely unconventional lifestyle.
-By all accounts she was extremely reclusive and obsessively frugal.
-She rarely left her rent-controlled studio apartment, and the only two people she seems to have known were her attorney and her broker at Merrill Lynch.
+By all accounts she was extremely reclusive, rarely leaving her rent-controlled studio apartment, and obsessively frugal.
+The only two people she seems to have known were her attorney and her broker at Merrill Lynch.

-When Anne retired, she was given a $5,000 lump sum.
-Her annual pension was worth around $3,100.
+When Anne retired, she was given a $5k lump sum.
+Her annual pension was worth just over $3k.
 Although she was neither born into great wealth, nor generated it during her working life, Anne did possess two very important things.
 Firstly, she had an awful lot of time on her side.
 Despite retiring from the IRS in 1944 at the age of fifty-one, Anne would go on to live for another fifty years before passing away at the age of 101 in 1995.

 The second thing that Anne had on her side was an extremely high savings rate.
 It was as high as 80% of her income according to Scheiber’s attorney.
 The fact that she never married or had children would have helped enormously in that respect.
 So too would her frugality (which reportedly included wearing the same clothes since the mid-1940s), and a rent-stabilized apartment which she rarely left.